Plofland/react-personal-portfolio/README.md

 ## Contact Section

+- [ ] make the contact section fit in with the theme of the rest of the page
 - [x] add a Contact Component
 - [x] add a header ("Get a hold of me here")
 - [x] make animated social links.